 What you can do in the meantime

-The most important thing to do before your appointment is to avoid activities that cause or increase your symptoms.
-This includes avoiding sports or other physical activities that increase your heart rate, such as prolonged walking, or require vigorous muscle contractions, such as weightlifting.
+The most important thing to do before your appointment is to avoid activities that significantly increase your symptoms and those that have an increased risk of another head impact.
+This includes avoiding sports or other physical activities that increase your heart rate, such as running, or require vigorous muscle contractions, such as weightlifting.

 If you have a headache, acetaminophen (Tylenol, others) may ease the pain.
 Avoid taking other pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others) if you suspect you've had a concussion.
 These may increase the risk of bleeding.